Lynch Syndrome - Hereditary Nonpolyposis Colorectal Cancer (HNPCC)

 Eliminates the expense of full gene sequencing for the majority of tumors that lack MMR deficiency

-Pattern of protein loss directs germline testing (see Diagnosis)
+The pattern of protein loss directs germline testing (refer to the Diagnosis section)

 Useful when IHC testing is negative despite high clinical suspicion